TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **1\.
 Publisher Obligations**

 Any job search results, JobrollTM, Job Search Box, pay-per-click advertisements, links, insertion code, and any Indeed logos or other elements supplied by Indeed for use on Affiliates’ websites or websites co-branded by Indeed and Affiliate (collectively, “Program Elements”) may only appear on URLs that Indeed has reviewed and accepted for participation (“Accepted URLs”).
+However, please note that as of March 3, 2017, Job Search Box, links and insertion code will only be available to Publishers already a part of the IPP, and as of March 31, 2017, Job Search Box, links and insertion code will no longer be available through IPP.
 Publisher shall advise Indeed of any changes in the type of content accessible at any such accepted URL.
 Publisher agrees to comply with the specifications provided by Indeed from time to time to enable proper delivery, display, tracking and reporting of Program Elements.

 Publisher shall label each displayed Program Element with the phrase “Jobs by Indeed” at least 116 X 23 pixels in size, wherein the word “Jobs” shall be hyperlinked to http://www.indeed.com or other Indeed website as agreed with Indeed and the word “Indeed” shall be the Indeed Logo Image and shall also be hyperlinked to http://www.indeed.com or other Indeed website as agreed by Indeed.
 The Indeed Logo Image can be found at: http://www.indeed.com/p/jobsearch.gif.